zerodayz/zerodayz.gitlab.io/content/post/2019-03-20-time-efficiency.md

 Since I am curious person I started to slowly increase the `n` number of elements in the list up to `10 millions` and eventually run into issues where my laptop got stuck and I had to reboot.

-This is where I started to look for better method solving this problem and I have found it.
-The answer was `Algorithms`!!
+This is where I started to look for better method solving this problem.

-I found efficient algorithm that could do a job that took previously minutes into few seconds on `list` with millions and millions of elements.
+I found efficient `algorithm` that could do a job that took previously minutes into few seconds on `list` with millions and millions of elements.
 Eventually I run into problem generating huge `list` of elements but that is another problem.

-My implementation of `Binary search` algorithm is here:
+My implementation of `Binary search` algorithm is here.

+## Binary search

 ```bash
 def binary_search(l,n):